 Aggarwal’s mother has a master’s degree in commerce.
 Her father graduated from high school and repairs electronics for a living.
 When she was trying to learn English, Aggarwal said it was her father, who speaks only Hindi, who encouraged her to speak the new language at home, even if no one understood what she was saying.

 Aggarwal said she also was supported by the faculty at Miranda House, a women’s college in Delhi where she earned her undergraduate degree.
 Lynchburg has a partnership with Miranda House.
-In particular, she credited the college’s principal, Dr. Pratibha Jolly, and Dr. Bani Roy, who helped her to apply to Lynchburg College.
+In particular, she credited the college’s principal, Dr. Pratibha Jolly, and Dr. Bani Roy, who helped her to apply to University of Lynchburg.